karansinghkushwah1/Odoo-Configuration-for-Windows/README.md

 - Review your `odoo.conf` to ensure your database credentials are correct.

 Need more help?
 The Odoo community is super helpful, so don't hesitate to ask!

+---
+Have to name it as "README.md" because Github is not brushing up regularly :(